-There are many complications that can happen if your wisdom teeth grow out.
-If you are lucky you will feel no pain at all, and might not even develop them (humans are evolving smaller wisdom teeth because we don’t need them).
+There are many complications that can happen with your wisdom teeth.
+If you are lucky you will feel no pain at all, and might not even develop them (humans are evolving smaller wisdom teeth because we don't need them).

 Removing these teeth surgically is common nowadays, since we don’t need them and the pain they cause can stop us from being able to eat (which would have been very bad for our ancestors who lived before modern dentistry!).

 But why do we still have them?